 - HIV Test.
 HIV is a disease caused by the AIDS virus that can destroy the immune system.
 It leaves the body unable to fight off other deadly diseases.
 We will give you as much information on the HIV disease as possible, so you can find out if you are at risk for being infected with the HIV virus.
 If you are at risk, it’s important that you do not donate plasma.

-- Other tests may be performed on your plasma as needed to ensure the quality of the product and to determine your suitability for continued donations.
+- Other Tests.
+Additional tests may be performed on your plasma as needed to ensure the quality of the product and to determine your suitability for continued donations.

-Remember these tests are performed as a safeguard for those patients who have a vital need for the products produced from plasma donations.
+Remember these tests are performed as a safeguard for those patients who have a vital need for the products produced from your plasma donations.
+Read More.